UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-problems.lagda.md

 commutes.
-This we phrase as `j` being a simultaneous extension of `h` along `f` and lift of `i` along `g`, satisfying a coherence with the original commutativity proof.
+This we phrase as `j` being a simultaneous extension of `h` along `f` and lift of `i` along `g`, satisfying a higher coherence with the original commutativity proof.

 ## Definition